hardyjoysan/A4-interview/README.md

 I'm not so quite familiar with this concept, I understand it as end-to-end automation used by QA with the help of tools like selenium or Jmeter.
 It is used to test the functionalities of an application working as expected.

+#### 4. In your opinion what are the benefits of test cases

+One of the major benefits I felt is that it doesn't require any manual testing while the development is in progress.
+Sometimes creating or changing codes can affect something previously developed and most of the time developers missed to check it.
+That could probably cause an error in the production server.
+Also working with a team can also rise such situations.
+In such situations, test cases provide great support to verify that all the developed functionalities working without any issues and can avoid breaking a production build.